 People ask us how we manage to stay together for the past years—without a single break up or even a cool off.
 Not that we don’t fight or disagree—we actually disagree a lot because we are very different and opinionated people.
 I think, in all honesty, it’s because we are both in it for the long run, and we accept and love each other for who we are.

 I don’t believe articles with titles like “10 secrets to a lasting relationship” or “5 tips to keep him happy.”
 I honestly believe that it’s a case-to-case basis.
 Different people mean different relationships.
 What may work for us may not work for you.
 So that’s why I’m going to share six reasons why I think we have stayed strong and happy together.
 As I’ve mentioned, this is a case-to-case basis.
 This is our story, and you have your own.

-Continue reading “The Sixth Year Significance” →
+2 thoughts on “The Sixth Year Significance”

 “We found our best friend in one another.”
 I love this.
 Tagal nyo na pala!
 Happy for yoou! 🙂